dannysaleeb/VoxBox/README.md

 processes, gather the result into multi-voice structures, and play or export the result.

-The project is currently an expressive prototype moving toward a stable minimum viable workflow.
-The core live-patching contract is now explicit: play chains or routers directly when you want live parameter updates, and gather into `Box` or `BoxMulti` when you want to deposit a snapshot for further editing.
+The project is currently a working prototype rather than a finished public library.
+Its core composition workflow is usable and smoke-tested: play chains, routers, arrangements, forks, or taps directly when you want live parameter updates, and gather into `Box` or `BoxMulti` when you want to deposit a snapshot for further editing.
+The next stage is consolidation: keep the live-coding surface expressive while making the contracts, tests, help files, and export path dependable enough for repeated use outside the original sketches.

 This README is written primarily as a working map for the project: what it is trying to be, how the current pieces fit together, what is fragile, and what